logzio/logz-docs/_source/user-guide/log-shipping/log-shipping-troubleshooting.md

 If you see `Trying xxx.xxx.xxx.xxx...` for more than 10 seconds, your machine is having trouble connecting to the Logz.io listener.

-Confirm that your firewall and network settings allow communication with the Logz.io [listener IP address]({{site.baseurl}}/user-guide/log-shipping/log-shipping-ip-addresses.html) and port.
+Confirm that your firewall and network settings allow communication with the right outbound port and the Logz.io [listener IP addresses]({{site.baseurl}}/user-guide/log-shipping/listener-ip-addresses.html) for your region.

 </div>